Junks5020/deepe-docs/docs/user-guide/dataset-management.md

 The **Dataset Management** module in DeepExtension provides a structured and version-controlled environment for uploading and organizing the training and evaluation data used across your AI workflows.

-You can manage datasets in formats like **JSONL** and **JSON**, define their schema, and maintain clean records for traceability and reuse.
+You can manage datasets in formats **JSONL**, define their schema, and maintain clean records for traceability and reuse.

+> **Note:** Currently, only the **JSONL** format is supported.
+If your data is in other formats such as `JSON`, `CSV`, or `Parquet`, there are many readily available (online) tools to convert them into JSONL.
+Support for additional formats is on our roadmap.

 ---